Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor Initialization Details

 \subsection{MoLDS to MLR reformulation}

-The key insight enabling tensor methods for MoLDS is that any linear dynamical system can be equivalently represented through its \emph{impulse response} (also called Markov parameters), which describe how the system responds to unit impulses in its inputs.
+The key insight enabling tensor methods for MoLDS is that any linear dynamical system can be equivalently represented through its \emph{impulse response} (also called Markov parameters), which describes how the system responds to unit impulses in its inputs.
 This representation allows us to reformulate MoLDS as MLR, making algebraic moment-based methods applicable.
+We now briefly introduce this process following the formulation in \citep{rui2025finite}.

 \paragraph{Step 1: Impulse response representation.} For notational brevity, we assume an LDS with $m$-dimensional inputs and a scalar output ($p=1$), and zero feedthrough ($D_k=0$).
 The extension to multiple outputs ($p>1$) is straightforward.
 The system parameters are $(A_k, B_k, C_k)$.
 Its impulse response, also called the sequence of Markov parameters, is defined by